Johnz88x/Quill-Lite-App/README.txt

 -Added images tried the application

 2130
-Successfully updated the application to display the products
+-Successfully updated the application to display the products

 2200
-Added 5 contents to the Database inorder to display the contents Included images to the products
+-Added 5 contents to the Database inorder to display the contents -Included images to the products

 2210
-Made some changes to the HomePage to change the background image.
+-Made some changes to the HomePage to change the background image.
-The background image was changed successfully and completed successfully
+-The background image was changed successfully and completed successfully

+2250
+Edited the Create.cshtml file for the attributes and included all the atributed